zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Notes/Micro Theory I - Representing Choice.md

 ### Conditions

 Let's say $\R^2$ is our consumption space.
-We're working with preferences that are complete, transitive, weakly monotonic.
+We're working with preferences that are complete, transitive, but also  continuous and weakly monotonic.

 #### Continuity
 We add the condition that they are continuous: i.e. $\forall x \; \{ y \in X: y \succsim x \}$ is a closed set, as is $\{ y \in X: x \succsim y\}$.